rismm/tp/docs/UserGuide.md

 the directory the `SuperTracker.jar` file is in.
 Users can edit and update the inventory data directly through the data file if they would like to do so.
 > Note: Edit the data file at your own caution.
 If the changes made to the data file are in an invalid format, the program
 > will ignore those changes on its next load.
-The changes will be erased on the next automatic save, so do keep a backup of the data
+The corrupted changes will be erased, so do keep a backup of the data
 > file before editing.

 --------------------------------------------------------------------------------------------------------------------